With society shutting down will Tokyo 2020 go ahead? - Local News 8

 “You still need the athletes and production officials, which may still be too many people in one place during a severe outbreak.
 It would cost you all your tourism money and about a billion dollars in ticket revenue,” said Matheson.

 “But you still get to keep your $3-4 billion of TV rights.
-Te athletes are still on the world stage and you get to keep the majority of your sponsorship money.
+The athletes are still on the world stage and you get to keep the majority of your sponsorship money.

 “It keeps a lot of your revenue intact and there’s no scheduling issues.
 Postponing it by a year would be massively costly, this would be multibillions of dollars, but at least you would have all your revenue streams intact that year later.”